ewe2/ewe2.ninja/source/content/_revolution.md

 Lennonism and McCartneyism.
 Yet MacDonald still fails to be objective because he robs John to pay Paul.
 We still need a critical view that goes beyond this tired dualism.
-I have not read the earlier editions so I cannot judge properly, but MacDonald does acknowledge that this edition was updated to reflect McCartney's book with Buddy Miles.
+I have not read the earlier editions so I cannot judge properly, but MacDonald does acknowledge that this edition was updated to reflect McCartney's book with Barry Miles.
 It seems a slender support for such arguments, given McCartney's own biases.
 Of course, that dualism ignores Harrison's contributions about which McDonald is often scathing, as mentioned already.
 In most cases, if it's not Indian-influenced, McDonald hates it.
 [66] *If I Needed Someone* sums up his attitude: